litianqi1996/alluxio/underfs/kodo/kodo-en.md

 This guide describes how to configure Alluxio with [Qiniu Kodo](https://www.qiniu.com/products/kodo) as the under storage system.
-Qiniu Object Storage Service (Kodo) is a massive, secure and highly reliable cloud storage service provided by Qiniu.
+Qiniu Object Storage Service (Kodo) is a massive, secure and highly reliable cloud storage service.

 ## Initial Setup

-To run an Alluxio cluster on a set of machines, you must deploy Alluxio binaries to each of these machines.You can either
+To run an Alluxio cluster on a set of machines, you must deploy Alluxio binaries to each of these machines.You can
 [compile the binaries from Alluxio source code](Building-Alluxio-From-Source.html), or [download the precompiled binaries directly](Running-Alluxio-Locally.html).

-In preparation for using Kodo with alluxio, create a bucket or use an existing bucket.
-You should also note the directory you want to use is existed in that bucket.
-For the purposes of this guide, the Kodo bucket name is called `KODO_BUCKET`, and the directory in that bucket is called `KODO_DIRECTORY`.
-To use the Qiniu object storage service, we need to provide a domain to identify the specified bucket, which name is called `KODO_DOWNLOAD_HOST` .
+A Qiniu Kodo bucket is necessary before using Kodo with alluxio.
+In this guide, the Qiniu Kodo bucket is called `KODO_BUCKET`, and the directory in the bucket is called `KODO_DIRECTORY`.
+In addition, you should provide a domain to identify the specified bucket, which is called `KODO_DOWNLOAD_HOST` .
 ## Mounting Kodo

 Alluxio unifies access to different storage systems through the [unified namespace](Unified-and-Transparent-Namespace.html) feature.
-An Kodo location can be either mounted at the root of the Alluxio namespace or at a nested directory.
+The root of Alluxio namespace or its subdirectories are all available for the mount point of Kodo.

 ### Root Mount

-If you want to use Qiniu Kodo as its under storage system in Alluxio.
-The first modification is to specify an existing Kodo bucket and directory as the under storage system by modifying `conf/alluxio-site.properties` to include:
+If you want to use Qiniu Kodo as its under storage system in Alluxio, `conf/alluxio-site.properties` must be modified.
+In the beginning, an existing Kodo bucket and its directory should be specified for storage by the following code:

 ```
 alluxio.underfs.address=kodo://<KODO_BUCKET>/<KODO_DIRECTORY>/
 ```

-Next you need to specify following settings to access your bucket.
+Next ,some settings must be added to `conf/alluxio-site.properties`.

- In `conf/alluxio-site.properties`, add:

 ```